memri/pod/docs/DataCollectives.md

 presuming they also have the `database_key` of course.

 Run Pod with `--help` to see CLI help on setting up a Data Collective.

-# Front-ends

-In order for front-ends to send information to Data Collectives, they need to support configuration of the data collectives.

-The information required is:

-* `database_key`, which must be filled in by the user as it is a shared secret for all Data Collective participants
-* URL of the Data Collective (similar to the one of Pod itself)